Two Qatari Women Named Among Forbes Middle East's 100 Most Powerful Businesswomen 2024

 Before her current position, Al-Attiyah served as the assistant undersecretary for trade affairs at the Ministry of Commerce and Industry and has held several senior roles within the Ministry and at the Supreme Council of Information and Communication Technology.

-The list also featured Her Excellency Sheikha Anwar bint Nawaf Al Thani, the CEO of Al-Faleh Education Holding ranking her at 74th position.
+The list also featured Her Excellency Sheikha Anwar bint Nawaf Al Than , the CEO of Al-Faleh Education Holding ranking her at 74th position.
 She became the first woman-led Qatari public shareholding company and the first Qatari educational institution to list on the stock market.

 Under Sheikha Anwar's leadership, Al-Faleh Education Group has amassed unparalleled success and a host of stellar achievements, which recently includes its groundbreaking move to the main market of the Qatar Stock Exchange, making it the first public company in the stock market with a female as a CEO.
 Sheikha Anwar also founded Little Panda's Kindergarten, a learning institution offering early years foundation stage for students in Doha.